 - conform to the Regulations to the Act

-- are printed in black and white and printed on both sides (duplexed).
+- are printed on both sides (duplexed)1.
 This excludes the electronic Record Interest - Mortgage form and the National mortgage PDF form, both of which align to a national standard and may be printed in simplex, that is, single sided

 - if the document produced is four or more sheets, the sheets are numbered consecutively.